marcwieland95/documentation/routing.md

 #### HTTP Methods

-You can register routes to respond for sepcifed or multiple HTTP methods.
+You can register routes to respond for specified or multiple HTTP methods.

 ```php
 Route::get($condition, $callback);